LeigerMax/UNAMUR-INFOB212-Projet-_stime/README.md

 </details>

-## About The Projet
+## About The Project

 ## Installation
-1. Download the Projet
+1. Download the Project
 2. ```sh docker-compose up ``` in /app/